Tolomeo/sherpa/README.md

 - [ ] Add path descriptions?
 - [ ] Split website code from json data source into separate monorepo packages
 - [ ] Add contributing automations and templates
+- [ ] Add roadmaps support
 - [ ] ~~Add "path multiple alternative resources" support~~

 ## Contributing

-If you have a suggestion for a resource to add or even an entire path you would like to create, please fork the repo and create a pull request.
+If you have a suggestion for a resource to add or even an entire path you would like to suggest or create, please fork the repo and create a pull request.

 See `CONTRIBUTING.md` for more information.